-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness service, it is offered on a school-wide basis at all of our intermediate schools.
-1.20 Need: A review of suspension and chronic absenteeism rates indicates that EL, FY, and LI students' performance needs to improve compared to the all-student group.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.20 Action: CSI Support Need: A review of suspension and chronic absenteeism rates indicates that EL, FY, and LI students' performance needs to improve compared to the all-student group.
 Based on a local needs assessment, these student groups need additional support to improve their self-esteem and develop coping skills to manage challenging situations.
 We believe that the social-emotional challenges have contributed to increased chronic absenteeism among English Learners (EL), Foster Youth (FY), and Low-Income (LI) students, as feelings of disconnection, anxiety, and stress have led to reluctance or inability to attend school regularly.
 Educational partners stated that a continued focus on social-emotional support is needed to help the identified students feel connected and available to learn.
 Scope: LEA-wide Clovis Unified will provide additional support for LI, EL, and FY students experiencing social-emotional challenges through our Clovis Support and Intervention (CSI) program.
 CSI provides a platform for students to express emotions healthily, improving school attendance by enabling access to adults and fostering effective coping skills for navigating challenges.
 Staffing for CSI will include clerical, management, and school site stipends.
 Clerical will oversee the application used by district coordinators, site coordinators, and group facilitators for the identified student referrals, CSI facilitator assignments, and scheduling.
 They will maintain the system, enabling site coordinators to manage referrals, assign groups, send out permission slips, and handle attendance based on EL, FY, and LI students' unique needs.
 Site coordinators will conduct intake and organize CSI groups.
 Support groups are developed based on social-emotional concerns that FY, LI, and EL students are challenged within their lives that impede their learning.
 CSI groups provide services to the identified students to help them reduce stress, support their mental health, and provide encouraging tools for overall improvement.
-Facilitators will conduct 8-week student support groups (2 per CSI group) addressing the social-emotional challenges faced by EL, FY, and LI Suspension rates for EL, FY, LI and all students Chronic absenteeism rates for EL, FY, LI and all students Educational Partner Input for EL, FY, LI and all students
+Facilitators will conduct 8-week student support groups (2 per CSI group) addressing the social- emotional challenges faced by EL, FY, and LI students.
+These groups aim to reduce stress, support mental health, and provide tools for improvement tailored to the needs of these subgroups.
+Facilitators are trained in implementing strategies such as teaching social skills, fostering positive peer relationships, and promoting Chronic absenteeism rates for EL, FY, LI and all students